 - Tent: Don't send them with your best "family" tent, as it will smell like an underground toilet as people stumble past and pee at will in the middle of the night.
 Buy a cheap pop up festival tent from Argos which they can just leave behind.
 It is also a good idea to buy one slightly bigger than they need so there is room for them to store their kit and still have room to collapse after a day's partying.

 - Tent Finder App: Gone are the days of attaching a flag to your tent to help you locate it amidst the sea of tents, now finding your tent in the middle of the night has just been made easier with the launch of a new app from Boutique Camping that lets you mark where you pitch your tent using GPS and then is saved as a pin on your phone map - genius!

 - Phone+Portable Charger: They will get separated from their friends and will regret it if they don't take their phones.
-Most festivals have lockers for hire and come with charging sockets which are worth hiring otherwise get a portable charger such as iMuto which they can use to charge their phone several times over.
+Most festivals have lockers for hire and come with charging sockets which are worth hiring otherwise get a portable charger which they can use to charge their phone several times over.

 - Bum-Bag: To store their valuables when they are partying.